 Once done, you can add image, title, description, and category before you upload the podcast.
 However, the comparative lack of features here may put you off.
 I’ve used Audioboom for hosting my podcasts for years, and have not yet felt confident using the mobile app.
 Your mileage, of course, may vary.

-Download: Audioboom (Free)
+Download: Audioboom (Free) [No Longer Available]

 If you’re looking for a podcast recording app that offers recording and uploading to free hosting (with limits) then SoundCloud is ideal.
 As well as giving you the option to browse through as many podcasts, songs, audiobooks and trailers as it has, the SoundCloud app also features an effective recorder tool.